nbharvey/Naomi-H-software-dev-course-spring-boot-3/README.md

 ## Updating the Controllers

-The next step is to update the controllers to use the JPA repositories to access the database.
+The next step is to update the controllers to use the JPA com.example.springBoot2.com.example.springBoot2.repositories to access the database.

 ### Setting Up To Use The JPA Repositories